mvcodeclub/delayed_action/README.md

 ```

 ## Status:
-- Sorta works, but no migration generator
-- Querystrings are ignored
 - Better "Refresh the page" UI needed.
 - Conditional (`:if / :unless`) blocks would be nice to turn it on / off